fumianimax/SQUALIFULMINANTI/README.md

 2. Open a new foder and in your terminal run (to clone this repo):
     - git clone https://github.com/fumianimax/SQUALIFULMINANTI.git QUIZ

-3. Backend
+3. Requirements

     3.1 Create and activate a venv
-    - cd QUIZ/backend
+    - cd QUIZ
     - rm -rf .venv
     - python3 -m venv .venv
     - source .venv/bin/activate

     3.1.5 At any time, to stop, delete and re-run your venv:
     - deactivate
     - rm -rf .venv
     - re-run: back to point 3.1

-	3.2 Install dependencies
+    3.2 Install requirements
 	- pip install -U pip
 	- pip install -r requirements.txt

-  	3.4 Start the server backend and LEAVE THIS TERMINAL OPEN!!
+4. Backend

+    - cd backend
 	- uvicorn main:app --reload --port 8000

+    4.1 Important note: DON'T CLOSE THIS TERMINAL and LET HIM RUN

+5. Frontend:

-4. Frontend: open a second terminal in the root of the project:
+    5.1 Open a second terminal in the root of the project:
     - cd QUIZ/frontend
     - php -S 127.0.0.1:8080

-5. Open the browser and Enjoy the "XRPL QUIZ"!
+6. Open the browser and Enjoy the "XRPL QUIZ"!
     - Go to: http://127.0.0.1:8080

 # TO DOs (for future releases):